Fallacies 3: From Logic and Dialectic to Science

 1. Francis Bacon, Novum Organum, 1620

 Hamblin considers Francis Bacon’s New Organon as a psychological turning point in the conception of fallacies (Hamblin 1970, p.
 146; Walton, 1999).
-Bacon presents his concept of “idol” as the scientific counterpart of logical or dialectical fallacies.
+Bacon presents his concept of “idol” as the scientific counterpart to logical or dialectical fallacies.
 An idol is an obstacle to the (inductive) edification of scientific knowledge.

 XXXIX.
 Four species of idols beset the human mind, to which (for distinction’s sake) we have assigned names, calling the first Idols of the Tribe, the second Idols of the Den, the third Idols of the Market, the fourth Idols of the Theater. ([1620], p.
 20)

-— The Idols of the Market place are the words themselves, which “still manifestly force understanding, throw everything into confusion, and lead mankind into vain and innumerable controversies and fallacies” (id., p.
+— The idols of the marketplace are the words themselves, which “still manifestly force understanding, throw everything into confusion, and lead mankind into vain and innumerable controversies and fallacies” (id., p.
 21).

-These Idols include fallacious inferences as well as substantial fallacies.
+These idols include fallacious inferences as well as substantial fallacies.

 2. John Locke, An Essay Concerning Human Understanding, 1690